top of page

 "My hope and desire are to see people's lives changed, fulfilled, and them living out God's purpose through the preaching, teaching, and connection In The Spirit."

-Apostle Cosby obtained her Master in Divinity for Phillips Theological Seminary and will earn her Doctor of Ministry (Transformational Leadership and Intercultural Community) from Phillips in December 2023..
-Additionally, she received her Clinical Pastoral Education Residency at Jack C. Montgomery VA Hospital, Muskogee, Oklahoma.
-She earned the designation of Board Certified Clinical Chaplain with the National Association of Veteran Affairs Chaplains (NAVAC).
+Apostle Cosby is a distinguished leader in spiritual care, community advocacy, and transformational ministry.
+She holds a Master of Divinity from Phillips Theological Seminary and is nearing completion of her Doctor of Ministry in Transformational Leadership and Intercultural Community.
+Her Clinical Pastoral Education Residency at the Jack C. Montgomery VA Hospital in Muskogee, Oklahoma, laid the foundation for her service as a Board-Certified Clinical Chaplain with the National Association of Veteran Affairs Chaplains (NAVAC).

-She is known for her leadership, integrity, and compassion for all, especially the marginalized in hunger and food scarcity, homelessness, gangs, criminal justice, immigration, and prison reform.
-Over the years, Apostle Cosby has served on numerous boards throughout the State of Oklahoma but now chooses to dedicate her time to the Mayor's Police and Community Coalition and the Tulsa Police Community Advisory Board.
-Because of her significant record of working with vulnerable populations, Cosby has received awards and recognition from the Oklahoma House of Representatives, State Senate, City of Tulsa Mayor's Office, Oklahoma Department of Corrections, and 100 Black Men, to name a few.
+Apostle Cosby is widely recognized for her unwavering integrity, courageous leadership, and deep compassion for those facing systemic challenges such as environmental injustice, hunger, homelessness, criminal justice inequities, and immigration barriers.
+She has served on numerous boards throughout Oklahoma and currently lends her expertise to the Mayor’s Police and Community Coalition and the Tulsa Police Community Advisory Board.
+Her advocacy has earned commendations from the Oklahoma House of Representatives, the Oklahoma State Senate, the City of Tulsa Mayor’s Office, the Oklahoma Department of Corrections, and 100 Black Men, among others.

 Apostolic Installation